D-K-E/ptm-viewer/README.md

 The rendering should work with no hassle since its all done in OpenGL.
 Just make sure that you have OpenGL 3.3 and above.
 Your driver information is also shown in status bar during the loading of a ptm.

+Only RGB ptm's are supported.

+## Known Issues

+- Shader selection does not work.
+- Rendering gets weird when fragment values pass above 1.0
+- Camera and light source can pass through texture board.